Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Introduction

-The same risk-sensitive objective in the exponential form has also been studied in the discrete-time, tabular MDP-based RL settings, e.g., \cite{borkar2002q,fei2020risk,fei2021exponential,wang2023finite}.
-The approaches adopted are via ``exponential Bellman equation'' or ``distributional robust Bellman equation'', both of which involve nonlinear recursive relation.
-The best regret bound in terms of the number of episodes is at the square-root order, ignoring the logarithm factor.
+The discrete-time counterparts (by replacing integrals with sums, and replacing controlled diffusion processes by MDPs, but without entropy regularization) are also popular in discrete-time robust RL, such as \cite{borkar2002q,fei2020risk,fei2021exponential,wang2023finite,wenhaoregret}.
+On the other hand, the entropy-regularized RL, such as soft-Q-learning \citep{schulman2017equivalence} and soft-actor-critic \citep{haarnoja2018soft}, and also has been integrated to continuous-time RL by \cite{wang2020reinforcement,GuoXZ2020,jia2022policypg,jia2022q}, and many others.
+The combination of risk-sensitive RL and entropy regularization has been adopted in discrete-time setting in \cite{enders2024risk}, but is novel to continuous-time setting.
+In the discrete-time, the analysis has been largely restricted to tabular cases \citep{borkar2002q,fei2020risk,fei2021exponential,wang2023finite}, and their approaches are via ``exponential Bellman equation'' or ``distributional robust Bellman equation'', both of which involve nonlinear recursive relation.
+The best regret bound in terms of the number of episodes is at the square-root order in general, ignoring the logarithm factor.
 But these works do not include entropy regularizations.
-In the continuous-time, the resulting martingale condition is still nonlinear in the value function while becomes linear in q-function.
+By considering the problem in continuous-time, the resulting martingale condition is still nonlinear in the value function while becomes linear in q-function.
 Numerically, it avoids computation of exponential forms and reduces the sampling noises.
+Intuitively speaking, this simplification is due to the validity of the normal approximation for the state transition.
 In the Merton's investment problem, the same convergence rate in terms of the number of episodes, matching the state-of-the-art, can also be proved when the underlying stock price follows the geometric Brownian motion.

+The other example considered in this paper is the off-policy linear-quadratic control.
+The linear-quadratic control problems have been widely studied in the RL context, in both discrete-time (e.g., \cite{hambly2021policy,fazel2018global,wang2021global,abbasi2011regret}) and continuous-time (e.g., \cite{basei2020logarithmic,guo2023reinforcement,giegrich2024convergence,szpruch2022optimal}).
+All these literature studies non-risk-sensitive problems.
+The only exception is \cite{wenhaoregret}, who also study risk-sensitive problem but focus on online, on-policy learning by developing a model-based, least-square-type algorithm.
+The example considered in this paper has three distinctions compared to previous literature: first, the volatility of the noise in the system is controlled; second, it is the first paper considering the continuous-time risk-sensitive RL, and an entropy regularizer is included in the objective function; third, the learning is conducted off-policy.
+The formulation and the risk-sensitive q-learning theory introduced in this paper gives full flexibility and account for all these unconventional features compared to what has been studied in the literature, and provides the foundation for devising model-free learning algorithms.